For Men Only (1967 film)

-For Men Only, also known as I Like Birds, is a 1967 British short sex comedy film written, produced and directed by Pete Walker.
+For Men Only, also known as I Like Birds and Hot Girls For Men Only, is a 1967 British short sex comedy film written, produced and directed by Pete Walker.
 It was his debut production.
+The film has been shown in the UK on Rewind TV.

 Plot

 Freddie Horne loves his job working for a trendy women's fashion magazine, but his pretty blonde fiancée is getting jealous.
-To smooth things over Freddie takes a job with the Puritan Magazine Group, an organisation hell-bent on promoting moral reform and "family values".
-However, the caddish chief executive Miles Fanthorpe is not all he seems.
-Fanthorpe's East Grinstead country house is actually full of scantily-clad young women, and he is secretly publishing a girlie magazine.
+To smooth things over, Freddie takes a job with the Puritan Magazine Group, an organisation which promotes moral reform and "family values".
+However, the caddish chief executive Miles Fanthorpe is not all he seems, and his country house is actually full of scantily-clad young women, and he is secretly publishing a girlie magazine.